-- All the information is accurate. - In order to receive credit, students must work a minimum of 150 hours during the school year. - All students must report to CTE teacher or work-based learning coordinator in the case of any change in employment. - Failure to report any disciplinary action, termination, or proper documentation may result in the student not earning schoolcredit. - Students must present all daily attendance records to CTE teacher or work-based learning coordinator weekly and complete allassignments related to the program. - A student with a junior license must only drive to school if they go directly to work following the school day and they must carrywith them the proper paperwork as directed by the work-based learning coordinator. - In addition to agreeing with the above statements, please check off one: - □ I give permission for my child's photograph or name to be used to promote the Work Experience Program. - □ I do not want my child's photograph or name to be used to promote the Work Experience Program.
+- · All the information is accurate. - In order to receive credit, students must work a minimum of 150 hours during the school year. - All students must report to CTE teacher or work-based learning coordinator in the case of any change in employment. - Failure to report any disciplinary action, termination, or proper documentation may result in the student not earning schoolcredit. - Students must present all daily attendance records to CTE teacher or work-based learning coordinator weekly and complete all assignments related to the program. - A student with a junior license must only drive to school if they go directly to work following the school day and they must carrywith them the proper paperwork as directed by the work-based learning coordinator.

-Parent/ Guardian's Name Parent/ Guardian's Signature / / Date Relationship to Student
+In addition to agreeing with the above state I give permission for my child's photog I do not want my child's photograph or , Parent/ Guardian's Name Parent/ Guardian's Signature / / Date Relationship to Student Student's Name Student's Signature / / / / Date

-Student's Name

-Student's Signature